mrpayne207/cs50labs/functions/README.md

 ### Part 3: Create a function that adds the sum of two squared numbers

-Let's do one problem.
+This problems requires you to write more in the function's definition than before.
 Create a new file named **functions2.c**.
 Copy this starter code into that file:
 ```c
 #include <stdio.h>
 #include <cs50.h>